 such as a fountain or stream - that

 sealant was renewed.
 But not before moisture had collected inside the

 casing.
-Now when we have a warm, sunny day in the winter months
+When we had a warm, sunny day in the winter months

-condensation forms.
+condensation formed.
 One councillor claimed this was a design fault, but

 it is probably more likely to be the failed sealant letting in damp.

 The Town Council came

 to an arrangement with the designer of the £18,000 timepiece for a